ICJIA/icjia-accessibility-portal/content/faqs.md

 Many state agencies send newsletters, announcements, and other email communications to the public.
 These emails need to be accessible too, especially if they contain important information about government services.

-**DoIT best practice for newsletters:** Illinois DoIT generally recommends publishing newsletter content as webpage text when feasible instead of as PDFs.
-In practice, HTML webpage text is often easier to make and keep accessible than PDFs—especially when the alternative is a short webpage description that links to a PDF that may or may not be accessible.
-This DoIT best practice aligns with WCAG 2.1 Level AA rules and ADA Title II requirements.
-When creating newsletters, consider publishing the full content as a webpage and linking to it from your email, rather than attaching or linking to a PDF.
+**Accessibility best practice for newsletters:** When creating newsletters, consider publishing the full content as a webpage and linking to it from your email, rather than attaching or linking to a PDF.
+HTML webpages are generally easier to make and keep accessible than PDFs.
+As <a href="https://it.cornell.edu/accessibility/create-accessible-pdfs" target="_blank" rel="noopener noreferrer">Cornell IT notes</a>, "Remediating PDFs for web accessibility can be more time consuming than creating a webpage.
+When possible, convert your PDFs to HTML web pages."
+The University of Illinois CITL PDF Accessibility Guide similarly notes that PDFs generally are not a very accessible format and recommends using PDFs only when no other alternative is available.
+This aligns with WCAG 2.1 Level AA requirements and accessibility best practices.

 **Email accessibility essentials:**